aptise/peter_sslers/README.md

 The "/tools" directory contains scripts useful for Certificate operations.
 Currently this includes:

-* an `invoke` script for some miscellaneous tasks
+* An `invoke` script for importing Certbot archives, and potentially other tasks.
-* a sample `fake_server.py` that will spin up a server with routes that you can test against. this will allow you to setup your integration without running peter_sslers
+* A sample `fake_server.py` that will spin up a web server with routes which you can test against.
+This will allow you to setup your proxy integration without running peter_sslers itself.
+Responses include the header: `X-Peter-SSLers: fakeserver`.

 # General Management Concepts